HelloMaggieP/Python_Project_Bucketlist/README.md

 BRIEF
 Travel Bucket List - Build an app to track someone's travel adventures.

-- The app should allow the user to track countries and cities they want to visit and those they have visited.
+- The app allows the user to track countries and cities they want to visit and those they have visited.
-- The user should be able to create and edit countries
+- The user is able to create and edit countries
-- Each country should have one or more cities to visit
+- Each country can have one or more cities to visit
-- The user should be able to create and delete entries for cities
+- The user can create and delete entries for cities
-- The app should allow the user to mark destinations as visited or still to see
+- The app allows the user to mark destinations as visited or still to see

-Software on Laptop Host:
+SOFTWARE ON LAPTOP HOST
 - Python3
 - Flask
 - HTML5/CSS